-On 24 June 2014, Beacon Electric Asset Holdings Inc. ("Beacon Electric") sold 56.35 million shares or approximately 5% interest of Manila Electric Company ("Meralco") to MPIC for Pesos 235 (US\$5.3) per share.
-Beacon Electric is a special purpose company jointly owned by PLDT's indirect subsidiary PLDT Communications and Energy Ventures, Inc. ("PCEV") and MPIC.
+On 24 June 2014, Beacon Electric Asset Holdings Inc. ("Beacon Electric") sold 56.35 million shares or approximately 5% interest of Meralco to MPIC for Pesos 235 (US\$5.3) per share.
+Beacon Electric is a special purpose company jointly-owned by PLDT's indirect subsidiary PLDT Communications and Energy Ventures, Inc. ("PCEV") and MPIC.
 The total consideration of the transaction was approximately Pesos 13.2 billion (US\$296.9 million) of which Beacon Electric had received Pesos 3.0 billion (US\$67.5 million) and the remaining approximately Pesos 10.2 billion (US\$229.4 million) will be settled by MPIC in or before February 2015.
-Upon completion, PCEV's effective interest in Meralco will be reduced to approximately 22.5% while MPIC's effective interest in Meralco will be increased to approximately 27.5%.
+PCEV's effective interest in Meralco reduced to approximately 22.5% while MPIC's effective interest in Meralco increased to approximately 27.5%.
 PCEV and MPIC's aggregate joint interest in Meralco remains at 49.96%.